FastaLaPasta/AI/README.md

 # AI Projects Portfolio

 Welcome to my AI Projects Portfolio repository!
-This repository gathers several projects developed as part of the 42 school curriculum, each demonstrating different techniques in machine learning and artificial intelligence.
+This repository gathers several projects developed by myself, each demonstrating different techniques in machine learning and artificial intelligence.

 ## Projects